Cardiotonic agent

-Cardiotonic agents, also known as cardiac inotropes or stimulants, have a positive impact on the myocardium (muscular layer of the heart) by enhancing its contractility.
+Cardiotonic agents, also known as positive inotropes or cardiac stimulants, have a positive impact on the myocardium (muscular layer of the heart) by enhancing its contractility.
 Unlike general inotropes, these agents exhibit a higher level of specificity as they selectively target the myocardium.

-They can be categorised into four distinct groups based on their unique mechanisms of action: cardiac glycosides, beta-adrenergic agonists, phosphodiesterase III inhibitors, and calcium sensitizers.
-It is important to note that certain medications, such as milrinone and digoxin, possess overlapping classifications due to their ability to engage multiple mechanisms of action.
-Their inotropic properties make cardiactonic agents critical in addressing inadequate perfusion, and acute heart failure conditions including cardiogenic shock, as well as for long-term management of heart failure.
+They can be categorised into four distinct groups based on their unique mechanisms of action: cardiac glycosides, β-adrenergic agonists, phosphodiesterase III inhibitors, and calcium sensitizers.
+Certain medications, such as milrinone and digoxin, possess overlapping classifications due to their ability to engage multiple mechanisms of action.

+Their inotropic properties make cardiotonic agents critical in addressing inadequate perfusion, and acute heart failure conditions including cardiogenic shock, as well as for long-term management of heart failure.
 These conditions arise when the heart's ability to meet the body's needs is compromised.